safareli/talks/parse-json/slides.md

 ⎵

 ﹇
-lift2 ∷ ∀ a b c . (a → b → c) → Parser a → Parser b → Parser c
+lift2 ∷ (a → b → c) → Parser a → Parser b → Parser c
 ⎵

 ﹇